HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="legible-font-sizes.png",
   caption="Legible font sizes.",
-  description="A bar chart comparing legible font size use on homepages and secondary pages.
-91.1% of homepages and 91.9% of secondary pages passed the audit for legible font sizes.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1547833548&format=interactive", sheets_gid="1219126486", sql_file="lighthouse-seo-stats-2024.sql"
+  description="A bar chart comparing legible font size use on home pages and secondary pages.
+91.1% of home pages and 91.9% of secondary pages passed the audit for legible font sizes.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1547833548&format=interactive", sheets_gid="1219126486", sql_file="lighthouse-seo-stats-2024.sql"
   )
 }}

 Lighthouse has a [legible font size audit](https://developer.chrome.com/docs/lighthouse/seo/font-size/) that was run in tandem with the 2024 Web Almanac crawl.
 The audit checked for pages that had 60% or more of its content using fonts greater than 12 pixels.
 The test, specific to mobile pages, saw 91.5% of eligible pages passing.
-This percentage was consistent for both homepages and inner or secondary pages.
+This percentage was consistent for both home pages and inner or secondary pages.

 ### Core Web Vitals